KelvinWSC/Malaria_detection/README.md

 This time, instead of having a more complex classification neuron network, a more complex Convolutional Neural Networks is deployed.
 Since the Convolutional Neural Networks is doing the 'heavy lifting' in this case, the neuron network for classification shouldn't require much complexity to do the task.
-A simple model is applied with low number of neurons.
+A simple model is applied with low number of neurons for classification.

 ![image](https://user-images.githubusercontent.com/80243823/119230076-43d76e80-bb4d-11eb-8c9c-3cfeadf57690.png)
 ![image](https://user-images.githubusercontent.com/80243823/119230283-1808b880-bb4e-11eb-9a69-2d62f081bf6d.png)